 16. Cooking Class

 Learning something new together always makes for a great date.
 When it involves food and wine, it's a bonus!
 Kam and I did a pasta making class through AirBnb.
 It was an intimate class with only 8 participants taught in the home of a Chicago chef who appeared on MasterChefs!

 Our First Few Chicago Dates

-For my first date with my now-husband Kam, we did the usual – met up for a drink.
+For my first date with Kam, we did the usual - met up for a drink.
 We were supposed to go to, Drumbar, a chic speakeasy-inspired rooftop bar inside the Rafaello Hotel, but that was closed for a private event, so we ended up across the street chatting over caipirinhas at the The Ritz Carlton hotel bar.
 He made me laugh on several occasions and left me interested, but it was our second date that got me hooked!